-Whether you're putting up a brand new website, redesigning an existing one, or moving a site onto a new content management system (CMS) for a client, launching a website is both an exciting and daunting task.
+Launching a brand new website, redesigning an existing one, or moving a site onto a new content management system (CMS) for a client, launching a website can be an exciting and daunting task.

 There are a lot of moving parts to plan for and track.
 And the more attention you pay to all the little details, the better.
 This type of project requires close, effective communication among many different people and teams.